 Rough hands?
 Brittle nails?
 Our hands go through a lot in our day-to-day lives and usually, they are one of the first areas to show signs of ageing.
 Hormonal changes coupled with frequent hand-washing and sun exposure can lead to a loss of skin elasticity and volume on the back of our hands, plus fine lines, wrinkles, and prominent veins.
 So it’s important to ensure they’re getting just as much care as the rest of the body.

 To prevent signs of ageing, The American Academy Of Dermatology Association recommends not only following a balanced diet with plenty of vitamins, antioxidants and omega-3 fatty acids but also moisturizing our hands regularly during the day, wearing cotton-lined gloves when gardening or when cleaning with harsh soap or chemicals, and protect them with a broad-spectrum sunscreen to prevent age spots and wrinkles.

 However, when your ordinary cream and SPF aren’t enough, it’s time to move on to a proper hand mask; a treatment method that concentrates the best skin-loving ingredients on your fingers.
 Yes, masks are no longer just for your face or hair: there are lots of packaged nourishing formulas out there for our hands made with aloe vera, jojoba oil, green tea extracts and collagen.
 But you can also make many hand masks yourself with things you’ve already got in the kitchen.
 In just a few minutes you can whip up a beauty treatment using common foods, like mashed potatoes and milk, avocados, olive oil, lemon juice, honey and baking soda, pineapples or banana pulps.

-A hand mask work just like a face mask: apply it to the backs of your hands and leave it for 5 or 10 minutes before going to bed or before your shower, once a week, and your hands will thank you.
+A hand mask work just like a face mask: apply it to the backs of your hands and leave it for 5 or 10 minutes before going to bed or before your shower, once a week, and your hands and nails will thank you.
 If you think these masks might be messy, don’t worry because you can either slip your hands on a pair of gloves or old socks or buy one of those ready-made miracles: jelly-like pads, patches, non-drip gloves or even foil wraps.